Sunday protests planned in Kuwait despite government warning

 However, the government says the amendments to the electoral law were needed to preserve national unity.

-Demonstrations about local issues occur frequently in Kuwait, which tolerates more public dissent than some of its Gulf neighbors.
+Demonstrations about local issues occur frequently in Kuwait, which tolerates more public dissent than some of its Gulf neighbours.
 Violence had previously been very rare.

 Security forces used teargas, stun grenades and baton charges at protests last month, witnesses said.